Azure-Samples/cosmosdb-materialized-views/README.md

 - Application Insight
 - Cosmos DB with 3 Collections (raw and view with 1000 RU each, leases with 400 RU)

 By default all deployed resources will have the `mvsample` prefix and the location will be `eastus`.
+If you don't have any specific naming requirements, by default the generated `ROOT_NAME` will be *uniquified* by postfixing random numbers to make sure you don't have any name collision with someone else trying the sample at the same time.

-You can change the following settings
+If needed you can change the following defauly settings

-    export ROOT_NAME='mvsample'
+    export ROOT_NAME='mvsample${UNIQUIFIER}'
     export LOCATION='eastus'

 in `./script/deploy` to make sure they work for you.

 ## Run the Producer application